lukso-network/lsp-smart-contracts/README.md

 npm install @lukso/universalprofile-smart-contracts --save
 ```

-#### via cloning the repository
+#### cloning the repository

-Alternatively can also pull the repository and install its dependencies to use the smart contracts.
+Alternatively you can also clone the repository and install its dependencies to start using the smart contracts.

 ```bash
 $ git clone https://github.com/lukso-network/lsp-universalprofile-smart-contracts.git